 - 1. The development must comply with local, state, and federal air, water, and noise pollution standards. - 2.
 When located next to residential areas, industry must not generate noise levels incompatible with the residential development. - 3.
 Bulk storage or production of toxic, explosive, or hazardous materials will not be permitted near residential areas. - 4.
 Contamination of ground or surface water will not be permitted. - 5.
-Applications for industrial development will be reviewed and evaluated as to: - a. air emissions (rezoning and development orders); - b. impact and effect on environmental and natural resources (rezoning and development orders); - c. effect on neighbors and surrounding land use (rezoning); - d. impacts on water quality and water needs (rezoning and development orders); - e. drainage system (development orders); - f. employment characteristics (rezoning); - g. fire and safety (rezoning and development orders); - h. noise and odor (rezoning and development orders); - i. buffering and screening, except properties within the Industrial Development future land use category adjacent to lands redesignated to the Urban Community future land use category by Ordinance 16-17 will retain their development potential and land development regulations (including buffers and setbacks) consistent with the requirements previous to the redesignation, as though the redesignated lands are non-residential in use (planned development rezoning and development orders); - j. impacts on transportation facilities and access points (rezoning and development orders); - k. access to rail, major thoroughfares, air, and, if applicable, water (rezoning and development orders); - 1. utility needs (rezoning and development orders); and - m. sewage collection and treatment (rezoning and development orders).
+Applications for industrial development will be reviewed and evaluated as to: - a. air emissions (rezoning and development orders); - b. impacts and effects on environmental and natural resources (rezoning and development orders); - c. effect on neighbors and surrounding land use (rezoning); - d. impacts on water quality and water needs (rezoning and development orders); - e. drainage system (development orders); - f. employment characteristics (rezoning); - g. fire and safety (rezoning and development orders); - h. noise and odor (rezoning and development orders); - i. buffering and screening4 (planned development rezoning and development orders);